-BNY Mellon's management is responsible for execution of the Company's risk appetite and the risk management and compliance framework and the governance structure that supports it, with oversight provided by BNY Mellon's board of directors and two key board committees: the Risk Committee and the Audit Committee.
-For details on our risk management governance and structure, see "Risk Management - Risk management overview" in our 2020 Annual Report.
+BNY Mellon's management is responsible for execution of the Company's risk appetite and the risk management and compliance framework and the governance structure that supports it, with oversight BNY Mellon 9 provided by BNY Mellon's board of directors and two key board committees: the Risk Committee and the Audit Committee.
+For details on our risk management governance and structure, see "Risk Management" in our 2021 Annual Report.